masif2002/google-cloud-digital-leader-notes/notes.md

 # GCE (Google Compute Engine)
 ### Image
 * **Hardening an Image** means to create an image out of a GCE instance that adheres to the corporate standards of the organization
 * You need to stop an instance before creating an image out of it.
-However there is still an option to take an image while the instance is running but it isnot recommended
+However there is still an option to take an image while the instance is running but it is not recommended

 ### Instance Template
 * You cannot edit an instance template once you created it.
 You can only create a copy of it and modify the copy